-BGS is able to offer expertise and advice in the following areas, all of which contribute to interpreting the EoD of prospective gas shales.
+The BGS is able to offer expertise and advice in the following areas, all of which contribute to interpreting the environment of deposition of prospective gas shales.

 Basin analysis, seismic processing and interpretation and sequence stratigraphy provide regional-scale overviews of depositional settings of prospective gas shales.